XFarooqi/XFarooqi/README.md

 Data Scientist | GitHub Campus Expert | AWS Community Builder| Gold MLSA | Open Source Contributor

 👋 Greetings!
-I'm Abdul Raheem, a junior data scientist on a journey to dive deep into the ocean of artificial intelligence.
+From a Data scientist who is on a journey to dive deep into the ocean of artificial intelligence.
 The world of Machine Learning and deep learning is my canvas, where I paint algorithms that unravel insights from data's intricate tapestry.
 I am a 2x Microsoft Certified & 2x Udacity Nanodegree holder in the domain of ML/AI.

 🌱 Beyond code, I'm a community virtuoso.
 I've planted the seeds of tech communities, nurturing them into vibrant ecosystems with over a thousand members.
 I have organized 30+ tech events, hackathons and Inter-City Coding Competition to help my peers learn and build real-world solutions.